LinuxJedi/linuxjedi.co.uk/content/blog/2017/04/09/maw-chap-6.rst

 both leftist heap and skew heap cannot support constant on average insertion like binary heap does.
 This is why we propose a new structure called binomial heap.

-Applications of priority queue is enormous:
+There are many applications of priority queues:

 - Operating system task scheduler
 - Forward network packets in order of urgency